dpays/esteem8app.github.io/docs/work-the-system/README.md

 ## More explanation

-System definition is used to plan strategies to improve it.
+System definition -> plan strategies to improve the system.

-System objectives is used to plan strategies to reach objectives.
+System objectives -> plan strategies to reach objectives.

-Tools are used to plan and use strategies.
+Tools are used to plan and use strategies efficiently.